-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Eagle Mountain is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Eagle Mountain is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Eagle Mountain is a city of sales and office workers, professionals, and managers.
 There are especially a lot of people living in Eagle Mountain who work in office and administrative support (15.79%), sales jobs (12.54%), and management occupations (10.94%).

 Also of interest is that Eagle Mountain has more people living here who work in computers and math than 95% of the places in the US.

 A relatively large number of people in Eagle Mountain telecommute to their jobs.
 Overall, about 11.50% of the workforce works from home.
 While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.